Whiplash (2014 film): Plot

-Andrew Neiman is a first-year student and jazz drummer at the prestigious Shaffer Conservatory in New York City, hoping one day to leave a legacy like that of his childhood idol, jazz drummer Buddy Rich.
-Terence Fletcher, the conductor of the Shaffer Conservatory Studio Band, recruits him to play in the Studio ensemble as an alternate for core drummer Carl Tanner.
-Andrew quickly discovers that Fletcher is relentlessly strict, emotionally manipulative, and abusive to his students; he slaps and berates Andrew when he fails to keep tempo during the ensemble's rehearsal of Hank Levy's titular piece, "Whiplash."
+Jazz drummer Andrew Neiman attends the prestigious Shaffer Conservatory in New York City, hoping to leave a legacy like that of his idol Buddy Rich.
+Terrence Fletcher, the conductor of the most prestigious ensemble in Shaffer, overhears Andrew practicing and prompts him to play rudiments and a double-time swing beat.
+Unimpressed by Andrew's performance, Fletcher leaves.
+Fletcher later recruits Andrew to perform in his ensemble as a backup for core drummer Eric Tanner.

-Determined to impress Fletcher, Andrew intensifies his drum practicing.
+Though Fletcher is encouraging at first, Andrew soon discovers that he is relentlessly strict and abuses his students both verbally and physically.
+When Andrew fails to keep tempo on Hank Levy's "Whiplash" during his first ensemble rehearsal, Fletcher throws a chair at him, repeatedly slaps his face, and berates him.
+Determined to impress Fletcher, Andrew excessively practices, often until his hands blister and bleed.
+In the meantime, he becomes romantically involved with a woman named Nicole.

 After their first set at a jazz competition, Andrew misplaces Tanner's sheet music.
-Since Tanner cannot play without the sheets, Andrew replaces him for the next set.
-After a successful performance of "Whiplash," Fletcher promotes Andrew to the core drummer.
-However, Andrew is taken aback when Fletcher abruptly gives the position to Ryan Connolly, a drummer from a lower-level ensemble within Shaffer.
-Because of his single-mindedness toward music, Andrew's relationship with his family deteriorates, and he breaks up with his girlfriend, Nicole, to focus on his ambitions.
-After a grueling five-hour practice session with Tanner and Connolly on "Caravan," Andrew earns back the core position.
+Tanner cannot play without the sheets, but Andrew claims he can.
+Fletcher allows Andrew to perform "Whiplash" from memory, resulting in Shaffer winning the competition.
+Fletcher promotes Andrew to core drummer, but later abruptly reassigns the position to Ryan Connolly, a drummer from a lower-level ensemble within Shaffer.

+Because of his single-mindedness toward music, Andrew clashes with his family and breaks up with Nicole to focus on his ambitions.
+One day, Fletcher begins rehearsal by announcing that Sean Casey, a former member of the Studio Band, has died in a car accident.
+He then pushes the three drummers to play at a faster tempo on "Caravan", keeping them for a grueling five-hour practice.
+Being the only one able to perform on-tempo, Andrew earns the core position back.